Mechanical loss and stability analysis of NEXCERA in ultra-stable optical cavities: Mechanical loss of NEXCERA

-Furthermore, to mitigate the impact of surface roughness and defects caused by the suspended sphere, we utilize steel balls with a quality class of G3 according to DIN 5401 standards.
-This class offers the highest level of dimensional and shape accuracy.
+Furthermore, we estimate the surface area according to Ref.~\cite{Cesarini2009}.
+In our configuration, using a \SI{4.5}{\milli\meter} sphere, the contact radius is approximately \SI{8}{\micro\meter}.
+Therefore, additional losses due to the suspension are expected to be negligible~\cite{Vajente2017}.
+To minimize the potential influence of surface roughness and defects on the measured mechanical loss, we use steel spheres of quality class G3 according to DIN 5401 standards~\cite{DIN5401}.
+This class ensures high dimensional and shape accuracy, as well as excellent surface finish.

-The excitation of the disk is achieved through a comb structure, as illustrated in Fig.~\ref{fig:sideview}, which is controlled by a custom-built high-voltage amplifier.
-Positioned approximately \SI{2}{\milli\meter} above the sample, the structure applies an oscillating voltage up to \SI{800}{\V} to drive the disk into its eigenmodes.
+The disks are excited using a non-contact comb structure (see Fig.~\ref{fig:sideview}) positioned approximately \SI{2}{\milli\meter} above the surface.
+An alternating electric field applied across the capacitor drives the mechanical eigenmodes.
+For this purpose, a Keysight 33500B waveform generator supplies the signal to a high-voltage amplifier (up to $V_{\mathrm{p}} = \SI{800}{\V}$).
+The generator provides a frequency resolution of \SI{1}{\micro\Hz} and an absolute accuracy of $\pm 0.1~\mathrm{ppm}$, ensuring that its frequency stability does not influence the determination of the mechanical resonance linewidths.

-The force exerted can be derived from the energy stored between the comb structure and the disk, which is given by ${E_C = CU^2/2}$.
-From the relationship ${F=-\partial E_C/\partial x}$, the resulting force is harmonic and can be expressed as~\cite{Nawrodt2008}
+The resulting oscillations are detected optically using a \SI{635}{\nano\meter} laser diode.
+The laser beam is directed onto the disk surface via a mirror, and the reflected light exits the vacuum chamber at a small angle.
+A steering mirror and lens system focus the reflected beam onto the center of a quadrant photodetector (QPD), which senses angular deviations induced by the disk motion.
+From the QPD signal, both oscillation frequency and amplitude can be extracted.
+The detector output is digitized using a National Instruments\textsuperscript{\texttrademark} NI USB-6363 data acquisition card with a maximum sampling rate of \SI{400}{\kHz}.

-Here, $C$ represents the capacity between the plates, $\hat{U}$ denotes the peak amplitude of the voltage, and $\omega$ is the angular frequency.
-Consequently, the sample is excited at twice its fundamental frequency, prompting the frequency generator to operate at half the resonant frequency.
+Resonance spectra are obtained using a Python-controlled frequency sweep.
+The drive frequency range is divided into small increments, and at each step the disk is excited and the rms signal from the QPD is recorded, providing the oscillation amplitude in volts.
+To avoid peak distortion from residual oscillations, an appropriate settling time is introduced between frequency steps.